Table of contents

 The Other Kleshas

 Asmita creates our cravings and attachment to pleasant experiences (Raga) and our aversion towards unpleasant experiences (Dvesha).
-If your happiness depends on impermanent things, like your body or your property, you’ll suffer once they are gone.
+If your happiness depends on impermanent things, like your body, your property, or your relationships, you’ll suffer once they are gone or changed.
 When you’ll get old or sick you suffer from the betrayal of your body.
 When the things you own are worn out, get lost, or broken, you will be disappointed and frustrated.

 In our practice, we can observe our likes and dislikes (Raga and Dvesha) and study our tendencies.
-Some days we may experience more aversion toward the practice, but we may also develop an attachment to the practice, and might not be able to pass a day with balance and serenity if we don’t practice.
+Some days we may experience more aversion toward the practice, and the hard work and discipline it entails.
+We may also develop a dependence on our practice, and might not be able to pass a day with balance and serenity if we don’t practice.
+This is a sort of Raga (attachment).
 We all have poses that we prefer more than others and maybe are attached to these poses and avoid those that we don’t like.
-Note that we may be more attached to suffering more than to pleasures.
-Moments of humiliation or situations in which we were ridiculed or made to feel small come back to us much more frequently and with more emotional force than when we were admired or looked up to.
+Note that we may be more attached to suffering than to pleasures.
+Moments of humiliation or situations in which we were ridiculed or made to feel small come back to us much more frequently and with more emotional force than when we were admired or looked up to (which can also cause suffering when this admiration ceases).

 These gravitations and attachments limit our freedom.
 Yoga calls us to go beyond our likes and dislikes.
 In fact, the effect of asana practice, according to Patanjali is to be immune to the dualities we experience in life and our clinging and aversions.